 Hi!
-I’m Jenn Wortman Vaughan, a Senior Researcher at Microsoft Research in New York City.
+I’m Jenn Wortman Vaughan, a Senior Principal Researcher at Microsoft Research, NYC.

 My research background is in machine learning and algorithmic economics.
 These days I spend the bulk of my time on responsible AI—specifically transparency, interpretability, and fairness of AI systems—as part of Microsoft’s FATE group and Co-Chair of Microsoft’s Aether working group on transparency.
 I am interested in the interaction between people and AI, and have often studied this interaction in the context of prediction markets and other crowdsourcing systems.
 My passion is for AI that augments, rather than replaces, human abilities.
 A big fraction of my work has been theoretical—I like a nice clean model that captures the essence of a problem and provable guarantees—but, thanks to the amazing interdisciplinary environment where I work, I’ve begun incorporating more experiments into my research in order to better understand and model human behavior in technological systems.
 I occasionally speak about societal issues around AI.